grosa1/pyszz/README.md

     - `conf/maszz.yaml`: runs MA-ZZ
     - `conf/raszz.yaml`: runs RA-ZZ

 - `repo-directory` is a folder which contains all the repositories that are required by `bug-fixes.json`.
 This parameter is not mandatory.
 In the case of the `repo-directory` is not specified, pyszz will download each repo required by each bug-fix commit in a temporary folder.
-In the other case, pyszz searchs for each required repository in the `repo-directory` folder.
+In the other case, pyszz searches for each required repository in the `repo-directory` folder.
 The directory structure must be the following:

 ``` bash
     .